sakship2000/Covid-19-Cases-Tracker-Chrome-Extenison/README.md

 5. Click the 'Load unpacked' on the top left corner and select the downloaded repo

 You're done!
 Now you can track COVID-19 cases at the clikc of a button.
-If you'd like, you can pin the extensino to your toolbar.
+If you'd like, you can pin the extension to your toolbar.

 ## Interface
 The interface uses a dark theme with a minimalistic approach, developed using css.